 This crime is a second-degree misdemeanor which is punishable up to 60 days in jail and a $500 fine.
 If you have been convicted of this crime three times within the previous 12 months, you can be committed to a facility for up to 60 days.Contact The Law Office of Roger P. Foley, P.A.

-If you have been charged with this crime, call our law offices to schedule a free initial consultation with one of our attorneys.
+If you have been charged with this crime, call our law offices to schedule a free 20 minute phone consultation with one of our attorneys.
 Our West Palm Beach Disorderly Intoxication Attorneys focus on criminal cases in the South Florida area.
 These types of cases can be defended, so we need to talk to you to find out your version of the story.
 We will craft a defense strategy from those facts.
 We will find out what evidence the prosecutor has against you and what the police officers and witnesses observed regarding the situation.
 All this evidence will be used to negotiate with the prosecutor to have the charges dropped.
 In the event the evidence against you is great, our West Palm Beach Disorderly Intoxication Attorneys won’t throw in the towel.
 We can take your case to trial or negotiate a plea deal.
 Whatever happens, know that we will be there to fight to get you the best solution.